-Through the lecture series, you will be acquainted with the most important qualitative research methods, including interviews, focus groups and ethnography.
+You will be acquainted with the most important qualitative research methods, including interviews, focus groups and ethnography.
 The techniques will be critically assessed and their potential and limitation will be discussed.
-In addition to introducing you to the different methods, the lectures will focus on how different methods suit different designs and research questions, and how they can be mixed and triangulated.
+In addition to introducing you to the different methods, the lectures will focus on how different methods suit different designs and research questions, and how they can be the starting point for tailor-made research designs, triangulation and experimentation.
 You will also learn how to analyze qualitative data, and how to consider their limitations in empirical and theoretical generalization.

 You will be able to obtain:

 - An understanding of qualitative research methodologies and their possibilities.